vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/languages.md

 import {Config} from '@site/docs/definitions.md';

-By default, if you don't send a `responseLang`, <Config v="names.product"/>
-will attempt to guess the language of the query and respond in that language.
+`responseLang` in <Config v="names.product"/> is a mandatory field for sumarization requests.
+You *can* ask <Config v="names.product"/> to attempt to guess the language of the query and respond in that guessed language by setting `responseLang` to `auto`.
-You can explicitly ask for this behavior if desired by setting `responseLang` to `auto` (which is the default).
 However, note that this guessing is not
 perfect: many languages have many borrowed words and phrases which makes guessing the language difficult to impossible at times.
 For that reason, it's recommended that you send the user's preferred language when you know it.